jreker/Gitea-Dependency-Check_Action/readme.md

 Additionally, you can specify:

-- `out`: the output folder location relative to the github workspace, by default it will be `reports`
+- `out`: the output folder location, by default it will be `reports`
 - `args`: any remaining flags and parameters to the binary, check the [arguments page](https://jeremylong.github.io/DependencyCheck/dependency-check-cli/arguments.html) for valid options

 Example: